himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 </center>

 Switch to `Virtio` for `Model:`, and make sure to check the `3D acceleration` checkbox.
 That's it!
-Start up the VM and check that it is working okay.
+Hit apply, start up the VM, and verify that it is working.

 ## Testing and Comparisons